benallfree/gobot/readme.md

 npx gobot <app>
 ```

-## Features

-## Why?

-If you are writing a nodejs application that depends upon binaries being present (like [PocketHost](https://github.com/pockethost/pockethost) does), you can add this package as a dependency and execute the binary via CLI or programmatically .
-This package will make sure your desired external binaries are always available.

-`npx gobot@latest <app>` is quite a bit easier than manually downloading zips and installing binaries in shell paths. gobot handles it all for you effortlessly.

 ## Official Gobot Apps

 These projects are officially supported by gobot in the sense that they have a single word command to run them.